Nothando Vilakazi: Career

 Vilakazi played for Palace Super Falcons, having previously played for Moroka Swallows.
 In footballing circles, she is nicknamed "Vivo".

-International
+International career

 Vilakazi was called up for the first time by the South Africa women's national football team against Ghana in 2007 but did not play.
 She made her international debut on August 10, 2008 against Netherlands.
 Vilakazi has been a regular feature of the team as they were managed by Vera Pauw.
 Vilakazi was part of the team which were runners up in the 2012 African Women's Championship.

 As part of the South African team, she has played at both the 2012 Summer Olympics in London, United Kingdom, and the 2016 Summer Olympics in Rio de Janeiro, Brazil.
 She played in all six of South Africa's games at the 2016 tournament.
 Vilakazi has continued to feature in the squads for the nation following the transition to the management of Desiree Ellis after the Olympics.